Jesus-QC/Exiled.Loader/.github/README.md

 # Exiled.Loader
-A Plugin that Loads Exiled using SLAPI (SCP: Secret Laboratory Official API).
+A Plugin that loads [Exiled](https://github.com/Exiled-Team/EXILED) using SLAPI (SCP: Secret Laboratory Official API) without needing the patched assembly.

 ### How to use